TropicalSunshine/recruiting-exercises/inventory-allocator/README.md

 # Submission
 Jason Liu submission .
-Solution code is posted in the `./inventory-allocator/src/cheapestShipment.js` folder.
+Solution code is posted in the `./inventory-allocator/src` folder.
+Tests are located in `./inventory-allocator/src/test` folder.
 Tests made with Jest testing library.

 ### Assumptions